slsfi/digital-edition-frontend-ng/docs/DEPLOYMENT.md

 For example, if the base app is on version `1.0.2`, the release targets the `production` branch and this is the first build for this version in the `production` branch, the release should be tagged `1.0.2-production.1`.
 The next release should be tagged `1.0.2-production.2` (build number incremented by 1), provided that the base app remains on `1.0.2` and the release targets the `production` branch.
 When the semantic version of the base app changes, the build number is reset to 1, for instance: `1.1.0-production.1`.

-The Docker images built this way are stored as packages in the GitHub repository.
+The Docker images built this way are pushed to and stored in the [GitHub Container Registry][ghcr_docs].

 **Important!** Before creating a new release, push a commit that updates: